 Is your office already biophilic?
 Between architecture and nature

-The word "work-life balance" contains what many people feel: Life takes place outside of work.
+The word "work-life balance" reflects what many people feel: Life takes place outside of work.

-One reason is that we feel cut off from the outside world in barren offices.
+One reason for this is that we feel cut off from the outside world in barren offices.
 According to research for the Human Spaces Report, 47% of employees surveyed have no natural light in their office.
-58 % reported that there were no plants in their office.
-And 19 % said that there were no natural elements at all in their workplace.
+58% reported that there were no plants in their office.
+And 19% stated that there were no natural elements at all in their workplace.

-The reality for many people is that they spend most of their day in a room that has neither natural light nor fresh air, where they may be looking at roads and construction sites or have no view of the outside at all, and where they have no opportunities for regeneration.
+The reality for many people is that they spend the majority of their day in a room that has neither natural light nor fresh air, where they may be looking at roads and building sites or have no view outside at all and where they have no opportunities to regenerate.
 No wonder it doesn't feel good ...

-Since the 1960s, many researchers have been convinced that we have an inherent "biophilia", the "love of life".
-What is meant is that it is good for us to be in nature.
-Trends like the Japanese "forest bathing" show our longing for nature, for vastness and diversity, for light and air, for stimulation of our senses and natural colours and shapes.
-This need has been followed for some years by the concept of biophilic design.
+Since the 1960s, many researchers have been convinced that we have an inherent "biophilia", a "love of life".
+This means that being in nature is good for us.
+Trends such as Japanese "forest bathing" show our longing for nature, for space and diversity, for light and air, for stimulation of our senses and natural colors and shapes.
+The concept of biophilic design has been responding to this need for some years now.

 What is biophilic design?

 The interior design stimulates different senses.
-For example, different floor coverings change the feeling of walking or soft music or nature sounds can be heard in certain areas.
+For example, different floor coverings change the feeling of walking or soft music or the sounds of nature can be heard in certain areas.

-Biophilic design means bringing nature into buildings and blurring the boundaries between architecture and nature to some extent.
+Biophilic design means bringing nature into buildings and blurring the boundaries between architecture and nature to a certain extent.
 Plants in the office are an important element of this, but by no means everything.
-If the rest of the office furnishings are barren and dreary, a half-dried rubber tree won't make much difference either.
+If the rest of the office furnishings are barren and dreary, a half-dried rubber tree won't make much of a difference.

-Biophilic design starts much deeper and takes into account very different elements: If possible, employees should have access to daylight and natural air and be able to look outside.
-If this is not possible, at least the light colour and temperature change to correspond to the natural conditions in the course of the day and year.
-In this way, they create a connection to everyday rhythms.
+Biophilic design goes much deeper and takes very different elements into account: Employees should have access to daylight and natural air wherever possible and be able to look outside.
+If this is not possible, at least change the light color and temperature so that they correspond to the natural conditions in the course of the day and year.
+This creates a connection to everyday rhythms.

 Plants, water and other elements bring nature into the buildings.
-Natural colours, materials and prints set "nature analogies".
-The rooms have different areas that are very different from each other.
-Thus, there are places where the gaze can wander and others that invite retreat.
+Natural colors, materials and prints create "nature analogies".
+The rooms have different areas that are very different from one another.
+There are places where the gaze can wander and others that invite you to retreat.

 Why biophilic design will prevail